- Most people want to do good in the world.

-Therefore protection of the environment lies with the children of today.
-These kids need to spend time in nature and with the understanding that there is hope for fixing it.
-People young and old all need encouragement to undertake the monumental effort required to fix the problems created by previous generations.
+Therefore protection of the environment lies with people spending time in nature and with the understanding that there is hope for fixing it.
+People young and old all need encouragement to undertake the effort required to fix the problems created by previous generations.

 I know this to be true: